Involvement with the criminal justice system (CJS)

 - Custodial sentence

-The offender will be taken directly from court to the prison where the sentence will bein.
+The offender will be taken directly from court to the prison where the sentence will be served.

 - If an offender has been sentenced to less than four years in custody, providing there are no additional concerns and the offender does not cause difficulty whilst in custody, the offender will be released after serving half of their sentence.